wang-q/genomes/groups/Trichoderma.md

     tva select -H -f organism_name,species,genus,ftp_path,biosample,assembly_level,assembly_accession \
     > raw.tsv

-# RS
+# refseq
-# Write all the TaxIDs from `RS1.tsv` in one line, separated by ",", and assign it to SPECIES
+# Write all the TaxIDs from RS1.tsv in one line, separated by ",", and assign it to SPECIES
 SPECIES=$(
     cat RS1.tsv |
         tva select -f 1 |
         tr "\n" "," |
         sed 's/,$//'
 )
+# Based on the filtered RS1.tsv, extract all the assembly version information of the species with high-quality from the database, and store it in raw.tsv
+# extract the samples from Trichoderma that have not been identified as species (sp. samples)
 echo "
     SELECT
         species || ' ' || infraspecific_name || ' ' || assembly_accession AS name,